G20 invite says ‘President of Bharat’ instead of ‘President of India’

 Assam Chief Minister Himanta Biswa Sarma also tweeted: “Republic of Bharat - happy and proud that our civilisation is marching ahead boldly towards Amrit Kaal.”

-President of Bharat,” Union Minister Rajeev Chandrasekhar told reporters that there was no problem in referring to Murmu as the “President of Bharat”.
+Union Minister Rajeev Chandrasekhar told reporters that there was no problem in referring to Murmu as the “President of Bharat”.

 On being asked about Congress’ allegation that the Bharatiya Janata Party was trying to tweak the Constitution, Chandrasekhar said: “Congress has a problem with everything.
 Our country is Bharat and on that there should be no two doubts about this.”